 My name is Joanna, but I go by Joa.
 I’m a bilingual freelance journalist, poet and hopeless romantic.
 Born and raised in Southern California and in my beloved Zacatecas, México.

 You can find my written work, mostly in español, in La Opinión, Excélsior California, El Nuevo Sol, The Sundial and in the San Diego U-T’s Spanish edition.
 I focus primarily on immigration, gentrification and gender issues that affect the Latinx community of Southern California.

-Call me old-fashioned: I strongly believe in the journalistic written word and how it can change societies for the better.
-However, this can only be achieved when the person telling the story is able to connect with the individuals and communities that are being portrayed.
+Call me old-fashioned: I strongly believe in the journalistic written word and how it can be a driving force for change.
+However, this can only be achieved when the person telling the story is able to genuinely understand and portray the individuals and communities whose stories are being told.

 Click here to learn more about diversity in US newsrooms.

 I previously served on the board of the local San Diego-Tijuana NAHJ Chapter as treasurer, where we looked to empower Latinx students who are hopeful in making an impact in this ever-evolving and struggling industry.
 Young journalists of color, such as the ones we serve, and the many obstacles they face in order to obtain full time and well-paid employment post college were a key part of my research at USD.

 I’ve worked as a digital editor and reporter for La Opinión/impreMedia in Los Ángeles, where I also trained and mentored interns.
 I served as the Editor-in-Chief at El Nuevo Sol, the bilingual student blog at Cal State Northridge, where I also obtained my Bachelor of Arts in Journalism.
 I’ve produced documentaries ranging from Afro-Mexicans, Mexican refugees and hospice care in the Latino community.
 And, I’m a tad obsessed with infographics.
 Just a tad.